 Step 3: Re-register every year until you complete high school.

-Can I volunteer to help with the program?
+Can I volunteer to help with this program?

 You certainly can: if you’re 18 years of age or older, in a post-secondary program, working or retired, and can supply a valid police reference check.
 If that’s you, then read on!